synapsecns/sanguine/packages/synapse-interface/components/Maintenance/README.md

 ## Bridge Module Pause

-You can pause a specific bridge module on a given chain..
+You can pause a specific bridge module on a given chain.
 Currently, there are the following bridge modules:
 - SynapseRFQ
 - SynapseCCTP
 - SynapseBridge